 While a weekend getaway can be relatively easy to plan and execute, you'll still have to spend some time packing.
 You won't want to waste your precious vacation time at a store to purchase something you've forgotten.

-Check out our weekend trip packing list with some basics you’ll need, regardless of where you go.
+Check out our weekend trip packing list with some basics you'll need, regardless of where you go.
 Then, at the bottom of the post, we link to our packing lists.
-What you bring for your short trip will depend on the type of trip (beach, theme park, city), so be sure to look at the correct list.
+What you bring for your short trip depends on the type of trip (beach, theme park, city), so be sure to review the appropriate list.

 Disclosure: This weekend packing list post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are my own.